Finite-dimensional Jacobian algebras: Finiteness and tameness: Introduction

 \subsection{Our results}

 In this paper, we focus on the representation types of finite-dimensional Jacobian algebras.
 We provide a (resp., nearly) complete classification of $E$-finite (resp., $E$-tame) finite-dimensional Jacobian algebras.
 Throughout this subsection, we fix a non-degenerate Jacobi-finite quiver with potential $(Q,W)$, and write $\mathcal{J}(Q,W)$ for the associated Jacobian algebra (see Definition \ref{def:mutation} for the mutation $\mu_k$ of QPs).
-To achieve this classification, in Section \ref{uT45nbA3L9pM02}, motivated by \cite[Theorem 3.6]{GLFS16}, inspired by the idea of \cite[Proposition 3.24]{Pla13}, and based on results of \cite{KY11,AIR14}, we construct a well-behaved map
+To achieve this classification, in Section \ref{uT45nbA3L9pM02}, motivated by \cite[Theorem 3.6]{GLFS16}, inspired by the idea of \cite[Proposition 3.24]{Pla13}, and based on results of \cite{KY11,AIR14}, we construct a well-behaved map\footnote{The counterpart of this map for decorated generically $\tau$-reduced components was defined in \cite[Section 1.6]{GLFW23}.}